phueb/CHILDES-SRL/README.md

 Using word-pieces would require handling the case when a whole word in the input is masked, and the same word in the output is split into multiple word pieces.
 The number of input and output elements would mismatch.

+## Gotchas

+If using a custom vocab file, make sure to put `[PAD]` first, and `[UNK]` second.
+This is necessary, as the vocabulary indexing logic behind AllenNLP requires this.

 ## Compatibility